Deep Red: Plot

 In 1956, during Christmas at a family home, an unseen figure stabs another to death.
-A bloody knife falls to the floor, close to a child's feet.
+A bloody knife falls to the floor at the feet of a child.

-Twenty years later in Rome, Professor Giordani chairs a parapsychology conference featuring psychic medium Helga Ulmann.
+Twenty years later, Professor Giordani chairs a parapsychology conference featuring psychic medium Helga Ulmann.
 Helga is suddenly overwhelmed by the "twisted, perverted, murderous" thoughts of someone in the audience.
 Speaking later with Giordani, Helga says she believes she can identify this person, unaware that someone is listening from the shadows.

 Later that night, a black-gloved figure invades Helga's apartment and kills her with a meat cleaver.
-English Jazz pianist Marcus Daly sees the murder from the window as he passes by and rushes to her apartment, finding her mutilated corpse.
+English jazz pianist Marcus Daly sees the murder from the window as he passes by and rushes to her apartment, finding her mutilated corpse.
 After the police arrive, Marcus thinks one of the apartment's paintings has disappeared, but he cannot pinpoint what exactly is missing.

 The media identifies Marcus as the eyewitness and shows reporter Gianna Brezzi's photo of him.
 The next morning, Marcus visits the home of his heavy-drinking friend, Carlo, but only finds Carlo's eccentric mother Martha, who seems interested in Marcus.
 That night, the killer plays a recording of a child's song outside Marcus's door; he manages to lock the door before the person can enter, but he hears the gruff whisper, "I'll kill you sooner or later."
 Feeling guilty for endangering him by taking his photo, Gianna begins helping Marcus investigate.

 Marcus tells Giordani, whom he met at Helga's funeral, about the encounter.
 Giordani, noting that Helga also mentioned hearing child's song during her vision, recalls a book of modern folklore describing a local haunted house where a child's song is sometimes heard.
 Marcus finds the folklore book at the library.
 He rips out a picture of the house and plans to learn more by visiting the book's author, Amanda Righetti.
 However, the killer, who has been watching Marcus, attacks Amanda and drowns her in scalding water before Marcus arrives.

 Marcus uses the photo from the book to find the huge, abandoned house.
 Under sheetrock he uncovers a disturbing mural: a child holding a bloody knife over a dead body.
 After he leaves, a loose chunk of sheetrock falls away, revealing another figure in the drawing.
 Meanwhile, Giordani, who has been assisting Marcus's investigation, is murdered by the killer after being distracted by a large mechanized doll.